LoaloaF/UnityRatVR/Assets/scripts/README.md

 ## P0900_MotorLickLearning

 This paradigm rewards the animal when she is licking after producing a clean forward movement for certain time.
 It has 11 states, and serves as the template also for paradigm 1000.
+Notice most functions (actions and decision) are scriptableObjects from 500 paradigms, so in the following dicussion we will refer to their original functions.

 ### P0900_MotorLickLearning